Arivaca Lake – Rating:

 Frye Mesa Reservoir – Rating:

 Frye Mesa Reservoir presents a unique opportunity to catch a native Gila trout.
-The reservoir receives fish from Mora National Fish Hatchery and is one of only three places in Arizona to catch this rare species.
+The reservoir receives fish from Mora National Fish Hatchery as well as our Page Springs Hatchery.
+The reservoir will be stocked with approximately 300 large fish ranging from 12 – 18 inches late in May.
 Gila trout can be caught with similar methods used for rainbow trout.
 Fly fishing with nymphs or wet/dry flies is productive.
 If using a spin casting reel, small spoons and spinners as wells as PowerBait or worms can work.
-The small reservoir did receive a load of catchable-sized Gila trout recently so there are fish available to be caught.
-The daily bag limit is 2 trout.
 The road to the reservoir is rough and a higher clearance all-wheel drive vehicle is recommended.

 Parker Canyon Lake – Rating:

-Channel catfish are still active and actively feeding even though water temperature are cooling off.
-Anglers using prepared catfishing baits, chicken livers and frozen shrimp.
+Channel catfish are still less than active during this time period as water temperatures are still too cool for their liking.
+However they can still be caught by anglers using prepared catfishing baits, chicken livers and frozen shrimp.

-See the pdf file for the remainder of the lakes in the Southeast Arizona region:
+See the file for the remainder of the lakes in the Southeast Arizona region: